 That is how design and learning work.
 They are an art and a science, a beautiful pairing.
 You can think of it as yin and yang.
 One doesn't exist without the other.

 The Vulcans in Star Trek illustrate this point.
-Data in The Next Generation is another great exploration of how art and science, logic and creativity, are equally important to the human experience.
+Data in The Next Generation and Odo in Deep Space Nine are more Star Trek-based explorations of how art and science, creativity and logic, are equally important to the human experience.